-Research also shows that the Finns adore online gambling and gaming machines.
+Research also shows that Finns adore online gambling and gaming machines.

 With the statistics proving that gambling is high in demand it would seem like the obvious choice for the Finnish Government to open their market to international operations.
 At least, that’s what most other countries with promising gambling markets have done.
-The Finns however have a different approach and like to keep things in house much to the frustration of the European Commission.
+The Finns, however, have a different approach and like to keep things in the house much to the frustration of the European Commission.

 The Finnish Government might be strict on international operators advertising in the country but there are plenty of foreign sites who allow Finnish citizens access to their games and offerings.
 Ultimately it would be wise of Finland to change its gambling regulations and allow foreign operators’ access to their citizens.
 The country’s gambling market can become even more lucrative with the addition of international operators.

 Not only will the country be able to control which sites gain access to their citizens but they will also be able to protect their players from potentially harmful and scam sites.
 It seems the idea of making money out of international operators isn’t quite as appealing as complete control over the market.
 At some point, they might have to reconsider their stance to protect their players and keep them on the straight and narrow to ensure responsible gambling.